nextcloud/documentation/developer_manual/android_library/index.rst

 The tool needed is any IDE for Android.
 This guide includes some screenshots showing examples in Eclipse.

-If you are looking for working on the ownCloud android client, find the source code `in github <https://github.com/owncloud/android/>`_.
-The setup and process of contribution is `documented here <https://raw.githubusercontent.com/owncloud/android/master/SETUP.md>`_.

-You might want to start with doing one or two `junior jobs <https://github.com/owncloud/android/issues?q=is%3Aopen+is%3Aissue+label%3A%22Junior+Job%22>`_ to get into the code!

 .. toctree::
    :maxdepth: 2